 - Mediterranean Pizza: Pesto, grilled chicken, olives, artichokes, Mediterranean herb blend and feta and mozzarella cheese

 - Pumpkin and Ricotta Pizza with Roasted Mushrooms: Pumpkin, roasted mushrooms, maple syrup, ricotta and pecorino cheese

 - Kitchen Creative Pizza: This is when we literally raid the fridge and top our pizzas with whatever leftovers look like they would complement one another!

-So our family doesn’t just fill up on carbs, we always serve side salads in addition to our pizza.
+So your family doesn’t just fill up on carbs, always serve side salads in addition to your pizza.